Skip to Main Navigation

 At A Glance

-A small, landlocked country nestled deep in the Himalayas between India and China, Bhutan is characterized by steep mountains and deep valleys, which led to scattered population settlement patterns.
-Since Bhutan shifted to a democratic constitutional monarchy in 2008, the country has embarked on a development strategy founded on the principle of Gross National Happiness.
+A small, landlocked country nestled deep in the Himalayas between India and China, Bhutan is characterized by steep mountains and deep valleys, with scattered population settlement patterns.
+Since Bhutan shifted to a constitutional monarchy in 2008, the country has embarked on a development strategy rooted in the philosophy of Gross National Happiness (GNH).

-The country is known for its unique philosophy – Gross National Happiness (GNH) – which guides its development strategy.
-Abundant water resources in the valleys create ideal conditions to tap renewal energy sources with hydropower development which has spurred economic growth with quasi universal access to low-cost electricity.
-Fiscal revenues from selling surplus hydropower to India and tourism have helped the country invest substantially in human capital development.
+Abundant water resources in the valleys create ideal conditions to tap renewal energy sources with hydropower development which has spurred economic growth with quasi universal access to low-cost electricity, free education and healthcare.
+Fiscal revenues from selling surplus hydropower to India and tourism windfall have helped the country invest substantially in human capital development.
 This has led to significant improvements in service delivery, education and health outcomes.
-Bhutan has made tremendous progress in reducing extreme poverty and promoting gender equality, with continuing efforts to address social inequality issues and regional disparities.
+Bhutan has made significant progress in reducing extreme poverty and promoting gender equality, with continuing efforts to address social inequality issues and regional disparities.

 Country Context

-Bhutan maintains strong economic and strategic relations with India, particularly as its major trading partner, source of foreign aid and as a financier and buyer of surplus hydropower.
-While hydropower has provided a reliable source of growth, non-hydro sectors, facing constraints related to the country’s challenging investment climate including high trade costs and a small domestic market, remain less competitive.
-As a result, job creation outside of the public sector and agriculture has been limited.
+Bhutan maintains strong economic and strategic relations with India, its main trading partner, source of foreign aid as well as financier and buyer of surplus hydropower.
+While hydropower has provided a reliable source of revenue, non-hydro sectors which have been facing constraints related to the country’s challenging investment climate including high trade costs and a small domestic market, remain less competitive.
+The hydropower sector employs less than one percent of the labor force while the subsistence agriculture sector employs over 40 percent of the labor force.
 The lack of economic diversification and limited private sector activity pose risks to long-term growth and job creation.
-High unemployment rates since the COVID-19 pandemic, particularly among the youth, contributed to significant emigration.
-The youth unemployment rate, which was already high before the pandemic, stood at 29 percent in 2022.
+The COVID-19 pandemic exacerbated the labor market issues and contributed to the surge of outmigration.
+Youth unemployment rate, which was already high before the pandemic, stood at 19 percent in 2024.

 Recent Economic Developments